wijnandb/15-a-day/content/posts/a-post-about-vbucks.md

 tags: ["project", "vbucks"]
 slug: "a-post-about-vbucks"
 ---
+November 2024 update.
+Read below for the idea of V-bucks.
+Revisiting this old post, I ask ChatGPT to help: https://chatgpt.com/share/67351ff2-8f14-800a-a499-0120b9518c78

+This is still an interesting and nice idea to build a MVP for.

 The V-Bucks project (or better yet, in this phase: idea) has originated at home, because my sons would like to earn money (to spend on V-bucks, the virtual currency used in Fortnite) and I would like them to do some chores in and around the house.